SAP/ui5-tooling/docs/pages/Troubleshooting.md

 !!! warning
     The combination of the `UI5_LOG_LVL` environment variable with the `--log-level` CLI parameter might lead to unexpected results; they should be used interchangeably but not together.
 The CLI parameter takes precedence over the `UI5_LOG_LVL` environment variable.

-### Changing UI5 Tooling's Data Directory
+### Changing UI5 CLI's Data Directory

-UI5 Tooling's data directory is by default at `~/.ui5`.
+UI5 CLI's data directory is by default at `~/.ui5`.
 It's the place where the framework artifacts are stored.
 In some cases and environments this is not a convenient location and the user needs to provide a better one.

 The path to it can either be provided via environment variable or permanently set in the configuration.